 FAQ's and how does custom cow processing work?

-- Hanging weight is the weight of the animal after the slaughter process which removes the head, internal organs, hooves, hide.
-You can expect a "take home" weight in packaged meat of about 60%-70% of the hanging weight, depending on how much of the animal you choose to put to use (bones, organs, etc).
+What is "Hanging weight"?
+This is the weight of the animal after the harvest process which removes the head, internal organs, hooves, hide.
+The butcher call us and tells us the hanging weight and then we send the information to you.
+After it dry ages about 14 days, the butcher processes the carcass into the different cuts and some more weight will be lost from moisture loss, trimmings and de-boning.
+You can expect a "take home" weight in packaged meat of about 60% of the hanging weight, depending on how much of the animal you choose to put to use (bones, organs, etc).

-- Tips for Pick-up:
+- Tips for Pick-up at the butcher:

 - DO NOT arrive at different times if you are sharing a whole cow.
 The processor has a full schedule.
 Make sure everyone arrives at the same time or has someone come for them.